-General Medicine reduces five stress points from disease or injury for each fractional success.
+General Medicine reduces five stress points from disease or injury for each fractional success and plays a role in healing wounds and curing disease.

 This skill requires access to already prepared medicine.

 Herbal Medicine (3) - Herbal Medicine can be used as a substitute for General Medicine but a character must forage for ingredients to collect medicinal compounds.